MonoGame/docs.monogame.github.io/articles/getting_started/1_setting_up_your_development_environment_vscode.md

 > ```

 ## Install MonoGame Templates
-The .NET SDK installation comes with the default C# project templates, but it does not include the MonoGame templates.
-These will need to be installed manually.
+The .NET SDK installation provides the default C# project templates but does not include the MonoGame templates.
+These templates must be installed manually.

 # [Windows](#tab/windows)
 1. Open a new  **Command Prompt** window and run the following command